antic-ml/LEDSnapper/README.md

 ![Breadboard](images/breadboard-shot.JPG)

 Photo of the board being used to test Arduino pin output.
+As you can see, the board is small.
+It measures only 5 cm x 2.5 cm.

 ![Front of board](images/front-lsb.JPG)